sortable/ads/docs/quick-start.md

 });
 ```

-## Request Ads
+## Request Ads by Element ID

 > * Send requests when element is ready.
 > * If only ad server plugin is used, it will send request to
 > ad server immediately.
 > * If both header bidder and ad server plugin are used, it will send request for
-> header bidding, wait all responses (or until it's timeout), and then send request to ad server.
+> header bidding, wait all responses and then send request to ad server.

+!> The ad must be defined via `sortableads.defineAds` before requesting.

 ```html
 <div id="div-id-1">